mojofunk/alta-doc/LIBMOJO-TODO.md

 ## Build System

 Be able to build static binary with all modules built in.
 How will this affect licensing?
-It won't as all non-GPL licensed code will remain in modules.
+It won't as all non-GPL licensed code will remain in modules and module API is appropriately licenced.

 Use only one top level wscript file?